-Since the bioretention systems would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), these systems are estimated to reduce TN by 30%, TP by 60%, and TSS by 90%.
-A bioretention system would also provide ancillary benefits, such as enhanced wildlife and aesthetic appeal to the local residents of Pennsville Township.
-This may also be used as a demonstration project for Pennsville's Public Works staff to launch educational programming.
+Since the bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), this system is estimated to achieve a 95% pollutant load reduction for TN, TP, and TSS.
+This bioretention system would also provide additional benefits such as aesthetic appeal and wildlife habitat.

-Pervious pavement allows stormwater to penetrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
-The porous pavement system will achieve the same level of pollutant load reduction for TN, TP, and TSS as the bioretention system mitigation funds from local developers NJDEP grant programs Pennsville Township local social and community groups
+Pervious pavement allows stormwater to infiltrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
+The pervious pavement system will achieve the same level of pollutant load reduction for TN, TP, and TSS as the bioretention system.